Professor George Deligiannidis

 Biographical Sketch

 I studied Mathematics (MMath) at the University of Warwick and Financial Mathematics (MSc) at Heriot-Watt University and the University of Edinburgh.
 After obtaining my PhD from the School of Mathematical Sciences of the University of Nottingham under the supervision of Sergey Utev and Huiling Le, I moved to the Department of Mathematics of the University of Leicester as a Teaching Assistant/Fellow.
 In 2012 I moved to the Department of Statistics of the University of Oxford as Departmental Lecturer.
 I stayed in Oxford until September 2016 when I moved to the Department of Mathematics of King’s College London as Lecturer in Statistics.
 I moved back to the University of Oxford in December 2017 as Associate Professor of Statistics.
+I was promoted to Professor of Statistics in August 2024.

 Research Interests